 Perform the following steps to add your first data store to Satori:

-- Go to Satori, select the Data Store view and click the ADD button.
+- Go to Satori, select the Data Stores view and click the PLUS button.

 - Now select the data store of your choice.

 - Provide your new data store with a Satori display name.